bitcoinhodler/glacier/docs/_docs/setup/create-app-usb.md

    apps
   glacier
   ```

   Click the apps folder.
-It will have the following content:
+It will have the following content.
+  Note that the version number of the Bitcoin package may change as new
+  versions are released.
+Future versions of Glacier may pin to a specific
+  version.

   ```
   bitcoind_0.13.2-xenial1_amd64.deb
   libboost-chrono1.58.0_1.58.0+dfsg-5ubuntu3.1_amd64.deb